 What is Harassment?
-Harassment is a pattern of physical or verbal conduct which a reasonable person would regard as undesirable or offensive and which is both severe and extensive enough to actually interfere with the employee's work performance.
+Harassment is a pattern of physical or verbal conduct which a reasonable person would regard as undesirable or offensive and which is both severe and extensive enough to actually interfere with the employee's work duties or performance.
 It may include, but is not necessarily limited to, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of sexual nature.
-Harassment can also include, for example, offensive conduct which is based on such characteristics as an employee's race, national origin, age, or disability.
+Harassment can also include, for example, offensive conduct which is based on such characteristics as an employee's race, gender, religion, national origin, age, or disability.
 Harassment may also include a supervisory person discussing a circumstance or situation with another county employee in a threatening or abusive manner.

 What Cook County expects from you.
 Cook County expects that you will not simply suffer through undesirable or offensive conduct in silence, or permit other employees to suffer through such conduct without report it.
-Whether or not you are certain that another person's behavior really constitutes "harassment," it is your responsibility to report it as soon as possible after the incident or incidents occur.
+Whether or not you are certain that another person's behavior really constitutes "harassment," all employees are required to report harassing conduct of which they are aware immediately after the incident or incidents occur.
 Reports will be kept CONFIDENTIAL to the extent practical.